Local Service Ads for Lawyers – Things to Consider

-LSAs (Local Service Ads) is a Google pay-per-lead (PPL) product that has been quickly increasing its ads on the SERP across different businesses and services areas over the past year.
 If you have been thinking about adding this as part of your marketing program for your law firm, there are certain things to consider.

 Is My Firm a Good Fit for LSAs?